napari/napari/docs/naps/4-async-slicing.md

 	- Solutions for goal (2) should not block this in the future.
 - Keep the experimental async fork working.
 	- Nice to have, but should not put too much effort into this.
+    - May want to remove it to avoid confusion.

 ## Related work